 Courts generally prioritize the settlor’s intent and the LLC’s operating agreement provisions to adjudicate conflicts.
 Effective resolution often hinges on clear drafting at the inception of the trust and LLC agreements, minimizing potential for dispute.

-Tax Implications of LLC Interests Held in Trust
+What Are the Tax Implications of LLC Interests Held in Trust?

 Income generated by LLC interests passes through to the trust, potentially impacting the trust’s taxable income and distributions to beneficiaries.